Magnetar Capital: 2006–2007 involvement with CDOs

 Contrary to the allegations, Magnetar Capital maintains that it did not control asset selection for the CDOs in which it invested and that the firm did not place an overall bet against the housing market.
 The firm said its investments were market neutral and would have made money whether the housing market went up or down.

 In 2010, the Securities and Exchange Commission filed a complaint against JP Morgan Chase for a deal in 2007 that involved securities picked by Magnetar Capital.
 JP Morgan settled the lawsuit for $153.6 million in 2011.
 Separately, in 2012, The Wall Street Journal reported that the SEC was investigating whether Magnetar Capital had any influence over asset selection of a $1.5 billion CDO created by Merrill Lynch called Norma CDO I, but the SEC took no action against the firm.

 In 2010, Magnetar Capital's directors, among others, won the Ig Nobel Prize in economics.
-That same year, Intesa Sanpaolo named named Magnetar Capital, and others, in its lawsuit against Credit Agricole, alleging fraud related to the CDO Pyxis ABS CDO 2006-1; however, the case was dismissed by a judge in 2013.
+That same year, Intesa Sanpaolo named Magnetar Capital, and others, in its lawsuit against Credit Agricole, alleging fraud related to the CDO Pyxis ABS CDO 2006–1; however, the case was dismissed by a judge in 2013.